dutchLuck/ihad/README.md

 ```

 ihad is not production code!
 Consider it only slightly tested.
-PLEASE do not use it for anything serious!
+Please do not use it for anything serious!
 Instead use; -

 ```
 hexdump -C yourFile     (linux)